Loading…

 Most homes are done in 20–30 minutes.
 Bundle packs come pre-paired, so you can skip straight to mounting.
 Each alarm takes 3–5 minutes to fix to the ceiling.

-Under Queensland legislation, you need an alarm in every bedroom, in hallways that connect bedrooms to the rest of the dwelling, and on every level of the home.
-A typical 3-bedroom single-storey home needs 4 alarms in those locations.
+Under Queensland legislation, you need alarms in every bedroom, in bedroom hallways or bedroom zones, and on storeys with no bedrooms in the likely path to exit.
+A typical 3-bedroom single-storey home with one bedroom hallway needs 4 alarms in those locations.

 Part 03